UniversalDependencies/docs/_en-overview/migration-guidelines.md

 `cop` relations in SD are still annotated as [`cop`](en-dep/cop) in UD.

-Unlike in the SD representation, prepositional phrases and adverbial phrases are also treated as the head of a copular construction in UD as illustrated in the following examples:
+Unlike in the SD representation, prepositional phrases and adverbial phrases are also treated as the head of copular constructions in UD as illustrated in the following examples:

 ~~~ sdparse
 She is here